Sciences Po

 Bachelor of Arts - 7 Campuses Structure

-3-year Bachelor choosing 1 of 7 campuses at admission.
-PARIS (general/interdisciplinary) + 6 regional: Dijon (Central/Eastern Europe), Le Havre (Asia-Pacific), Menton (Middle East/Mediterranean), Nancy (Franco-German), Poitiers (Latin America), Reims (Euro-American/African or Africa-focused).
-Years 1-2 at chosen regional campus with geographic specialization + foreign language. **Year 3 MANDATORY ABROAD** at 480+ partners 85 countries.
-Most internationally structured UG in Europe.
+Three-year Bachelor choosing 1 of 7 campuses at admission.
+Paris (general/interdisciplinary) plus 6 regional: Dijon (Central/Eastern Europe), Le Havre (Asia-Pacific), Menton (Middle East/Mediterranean), Nancy (Franco-German), Poitiers (Latin America), Reims (Euro-American/African).
+Years 1-2 at chosen regional campus with geographic specialization plus foreign language.
+Year 3 mandatory abroad at 480+ partners in 85 countries.
+Most internationally structured undergraduate in Europe.

 Paris School of International Affairs (PSIA)